Where to Stay in Atlanta, GA First Time: Best Areas

 The birthplace of the civil rights movement in America is home to Hartsfield-Jackson Atlanta International Airport, one of the busiest airports in the world.

-Overall, I recommend Downtown as the best area to stay in Atlanta for tourist, especially for first-timers due to its prime location and it has wide choice in accommodation.
+Overall, Downtown is the best area to stay in Atlanta for first-timers due to its prime location and it has wide choice in accommodation.
 If you book a hotel here, you will be located in the heart of the city, within walking distance to many restaurants, bars, and shops.

 Leave a Comment